 Our team is passionate about giving back to the communities in which we work, live and teach, and to helping those in need.
 Around the world we collectively use our skills and volunteer our time in fulfillment of our values.
 Adtalem students, faculty and employees participate in philanthropic opportunities throughout the year at corporate and campus-supported events.
 Adtalem holds an annual “Month of Service,” providing a paid work day for employees to volunteer with a charitable organization of their choosing.
 Many of our employees, including senior leaders, also lend their expertise to the community by participating on nonprofit boards or by speaking on panels at community events.

-Adtalem Global Education recognizes that uplifting a community often requires philanthropic support, and that is why we are committed to giving back through both our 501(c)(3) charitable arm, the Adtalem Global Education Foundation, and through corporate support of non-profit and civic organizations that promote economic and workforce development, support community health and well-being, improve and increase educational access, encourage innovation, and support members of the U.S. Armed forces and their families.
+Adtalem Global Education recognizes that uplifting a community often requires philanthropic support, and that is why we are committed to giving back through both our 501(c)(3) charitable arm, the Adtalem Global Education Foundation, and through corporate support of non-profit and civic organizations that promote workforce development, strengthen community health and well-being, improve educational access and equity, and inclusion.

-The Adtalem Assistance Fund supports the colleagues and students of Adtalem Global Education’s institutions and companies who are in need.
+The Adtalem Assistance Fund supports the colleagues and students of Adtalem’s institutions and companies who are in need.
 Donations to the fund have benefitted members of the Adtalem community affected by hurricanes across the Caribbean and southern US, as well as those in our community affected by wildfires.

 Established in 2000, the Empower Scholarship Fund provides financial support in the form of scholarships (restricted and unrestricted) to current students, especially those with the greatest need and who have established a successful academic track record.
 Students who, without scholarships, may find it difficult to continue their education.